Deck Of Many Things

 - King of diamonds — Sun21.
 A swarm of spirit privateers get past the dividers and attack the players

-- A statue of a significant buff man holding his bicep, hand somewhere close to open and a grasp hand, and grinning.
+- A statue of a significant buff man holding his bicep, hand somewhere close to open and a grasping hand, and grinning.
 (Arm wrestle to move beyond)

-- A live with an exceptional light source (like a light in a chamber in the floor or something) with a huge amount of shadows.
-At any rate one of those shadows are living, and hungry.
+- A life with an exceptional light source (like a light in a chamber in the floor or something) with a huge amount of shadows.
+At any rate, one of those shadows is living, and hungry.

-- A live with a man hanging at the far end, his wrists and lower legs in shackles, secured to the divider and over the door.
+- A life with a man hanging at the far end, his wrists and lower legs in shackles, secured to the divider and over the door.
 Walking closer to him fixes the chains (like a rack).
 He yells in torment and requests consideration each time they fix.
-It could be a dream—you pick the sum to disturb your Characters inclination of acceptable and awful.
+It could be a dream—you pick the sum to disturb your Character’s inclination of acceptable and awful.

 - A room overflowing with statues (8) holding stopped vials.
 Setting off covered weight plates makes the statues drop them, releasing nerve gas.
 The passage handle is a cutting edge sharp edge.